-We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
+We believe that our audit provides a reasonable basis for our qualified and unmodified opinions on compliance for major federal programs.
 However, our audit does not provide a legal determination of Share Our Strength's compliance.

 Opinion on Each Major Federal Program